 Even by 1982, Independent Project expanded its range from Licher’s groups to others he admired with similar bold and individualistic visions, starting with a double LP by Human Hands.
 As he told Version, “I really wanted one of their records for my collection and couldn’t get one, so I thought I ought to make one.”
 IPR albums by others working at the edge of the Los Angeles underground followed from Kommunity FK and Party Boys, though a demo tape from Santa Cruz’s Camper Van Beethoven led to a release that put the label on a bigger map.
 Their 1985 debut on Independent Project, Telephone Free Landslide Victory, sparked Camper’s rise to the top of the indie rock world.
 Licher’s work on the packaging of their 1988 album Our Beloved Revolutionary Sweetheart received a Grammy nomination, as did his work on For Against’s Echelons the previous year.

 IPR entered its most prolific phase in the late 1980s, expanding its reach beyond the L.A. underground to acts like Nebraska’s For Against and the UK’s Dentists.
 If most identified with sounds broadly categorized into post-punk and post-psychedelia, Independent Project broadened its scope into other alternative sounds by the likes of Woo, Shiva Burlesque singer Jeffrey Clark’s solo release Sheer Golden Hooks, and even a limited-edition EP by Stereolab.
-Although the label largely focused on recordings by Licher’s post-Savage Republic outfit Scenic as the twentieth century turned into the twenty-first, it still found room in the 2000s for an album by New York’s Springhouse with a more folk-rock-aligned vibe than IPR’s previous specialties.
+Although the label largely focused on recordings by Licher’s post-Savage Republic outfit Scenic as the twentieth century turned into the twenty-first, it still found room in the 2000's for a multi-disc retrospective release of LA's gothic postpunk alchemists Red Temple Spirits plus a fresh album from New York’s Springhouse featuring a more folk-rock-aligned vibe than IPR’s previous specialties.

-While Independent Project didn’t expand its catalog much after 2000, it was reactivated with 2020’s Tape Excavation LP.
+Independent Project Records was reactivated with 2020’s Tape Excavation LP.
 Compiling intriguing previously unreleased tracks from the past forty years on which Licher performs, it spans pre-Savage Republic outfits to post-Savage Republic endeavors in bands like Scenic and solo recordings.
 It’s but a taster for what’s to come as IPR gears up to revamp its discography with new releases and a load of fascinating reissues and digs through the archives, both of its own catalog and work by crucial alternative acts of the past few decades like BPeople and David J of Bauhaus.
 They’ll continue the label’s wildly eclectic trip through the sonicsphere, connected by a determination to create spiritual-minded music that neither tries to follow trends nor create them.

-There’s more on the history of Independent Project Records in the book Savage Impressions: An Aesthetic Expedition Through the Archives of Independent Project Records & Press, which includes a complete IPR discography through 2020.
+Find out more on the history of Independent Project Records in the book Savage Impressions: An Aesthetic Expedition Through the Archives of Independent Project Records & Press.

 Bruce Licher founded Independent Project Records in 1980 to release his music on vinyl records with his own artwork and design.
 He soon expanded the catalog to include other musical groups on the cutting edge of the independent underground rock scene.
 For more than forty years, he has crafted creative sounds as guitarist with Savage Republic, Scenic, and other bands and projects.
 Licher continues to create his singular music, devising unusual tunings and harmonics without parallel in the mainstream or underground.
 His letterpress printed designs give IPR releases a visual trademark as distinctive as other iconic labels such as 4AD and Factory, gaining Grammy nominations for his design work on albums by Camper Van Beethoven and For Against.
 Highlights of his finest design work for IPR and others were showcased in the book Savage Impressions: An Aesthetic Expedition Through The Archives of Independent Project Records & Press published in early 2020 by the P22 Type Foundry.
 Licher is now collaborating with fellow musician Jeffrey Clark to relaunch Independent Project Records, releasing expanded gems from the archives of IPR’s catalog alongside new and previously unreleased recordings.
 He lives with his wife and frequent musical/artistic collaborator Karen Nielsen Licher in the Eastern Sierras in Bishop, California, where Independent Project Records & Press and Licher Art & Design are now based.